psoas

 A tight psoas affects posture, placement, walking, energy and emotions and because of its deep location within the body and its sensitivity to other structures, it is vital that natural bodywork takes place regularly to release and relax the psoas.
 Releasing and freeing the psoas muscle allows it to begin a healing process and operate effectively.

-We are living in a time where we are experiencing chronic stress in various forms: financial, political, medical, social, etc. Therefore it is not surprising that our psoas muscles are tight and contracted in response to these situations that cause fear.
+We are living in a time where we are experiencing on-going pressures and chronic stress in various forms: financial, political, medical, social, etc. Therefore it is not surprising that our psoas muscles are tight and contracted in response to these situations that cause fear.

 In addition to structural health, the psoas is vital to our psychological wellbeing and awareness of this is the first step towards ensuring that we give this muscle the attention it deserves.
 The psoas is an emotional muscles and it conveys whether we are centred or vulnerable therefore it is accessed through emotional awareness.